Last Updated on June 9, 2019 by hungryoungwoman

 I believe that with all the food we eat on a daily basis, it’s sometimes good to rejuvenate your body with wholesome ingredients.
 Which is why I like to have a proper vegetarian meal once a while.
 No meat, fats, or any that fried stuff for once.

-This noodle bowl ticks all the right boxes.
+This vegan noodle bowl ticks all the right boxes.
 The chargrilled eggplant is spicy and has a smoky taste, noodles are tender, and crispy broccoli just sums up the meal!
-It’s also vegan, so yayy to healthy eating!

 Scroll down for the recipe…